dev4py/pymsdl_template/README.md

 > pip install twine
 > ```

 > ***Note:** As it is a common delivery tool, you can install it on your global python environment.
-However you can also
+However, you can
-> install it on your pipenv virtual environment*
+> also install it on your pipenv virtual environment*

 #### Delivery command